 Our reporting currency is the U.S dollar.
 Our revenues are primarily denominated in the U.S. dollar, while our expenses are primarily denominated in NIS, U.S. dollars and Euros.
 As a result, fluctuations in rates of exchange between NIS and non-NIS currencies may affect our operating results and financial condition.
 In addition, the NIS value of our U.S. dollar and Euro denominated revenues are negatively impacted by the depreciation of the U.S. dollar and the Euro against the NIS.
-The average exchange rate for the NIS against the U.S. dollar was 4.9% lower in 2010 than 2009 and the average exchange rate for the NIS against the Euro was 9.5% lower in 2010 than 2009, which had a negative impact on our operating results in 2010.
-The average exchange rate for the NIS against the U.S. dollar was 9.4% higher in 2009 than 2008 and the average exchange rate for the NIS against the Euro was 3.8% higher in 2009 than 2008, which had a positive impact on our operating results in 2009.
+The average exchange rate for the NIS against the U.S. dollar was 4.1% lower in 2011 than 2010 and the average exchange rate for the NIS against the U.S. dollar was 4.0% lower in 2010 than 2009 and the average exchange rate for the NIS against the U.S. dollar was 4.9% lower in 2010 than 2009 and the average exchange rate for the NIS against the 2010 than 2009, which had a negative impact on our operating results in 2010.